- Welcome To Demonology!

 1. Hand of Gul'dan - Double Stack like on single target if the targets will live long enough

-Damage from DoTs DO NOT automatically benefit from procs, you have to refresh them manually or update them with Fel Flame \ Touch of Chaos \ Void Ray.
+Damage from DoTs DO NOT automatically benefit from procs, you have to refresh them manually or update them with Touch of Chaos.
 This does mean that if your DoTs are already gaining damage from a previous proc, and you refresh via any method that your DoTs will lose the damage from that proc.
 I suggest using using the addon 'Affdots' for tracking DoT strength.
+Shadowflame is included in these mechanics.

 Corruption does not get any benefit from metamorphosis, however it does get a benefit from the caster form mastery.
 There is a slight delay upon leaving Metamorphosis where you don't have the caster mastery increase, so you do not want to cast corruption or hand of guldan directly after leaving meta.